Jack Ruby Shoots Lee Harvey Oswald

 Jack Ruby Shoots Lee Harvey Oswald is a 1963 photograph of nightclub owner Jack Ruby shooting Lee Harvey Oswald.
 The image was captured by Dallas Times Herald photographer Robert H. Jackson and it won the 1964 Pulitzer Prize for Photography.

-Jackson took the photograph in the basement of the Dallas jail at the exact moment when Ruby shot Oswald.
+Jackson took the photograph in the basement of the Dallas jail at the exact moment when Jack Ruby shot Lee Harvey Oswald.
 Another reporter, Jack Beers of The Dallas Morning News, took a similar photo a split-second before Ruby fired the shot.

 In addition to the Pulitzer Prize, the Jackson image also won awards from the Texas Headliners Club and Sigma Delta Chi.
-In 2019 The New York Times said the image was "chillingly captured".
+In 2019, The New York Times said the image was "chillingly captured".

 Photographer

 Jackson was born on April 8, 1934 and he grew up in Dallas, Texas.
-He had an interest in photography when he was a boy so his aunt gave him a Kodak Brownie camera.
-At 14 years old he became more serious about photography, and another aunt gave him a Argus C-3 35 mm camera.
-His first news photos were of crashes in the Dallas area.
-Jackson began working for the Dallas Times Herald in 1960; he was hired as a staff photographer.
+He had an interest in photography when he was a child; as a result, Jackson's aunt gave him a Kodak Brownie camera.
+At the age of 14, he became more serious about photography, and another aunt of his gave him a Argus C-3 35 mm camera.
+Jackson's first news photos were of crashes in the Dallas area.
+Jackson began working for the Dallas Times Herald in 1960 as a staff photographer.